asish-sutar/DSA/README.md

 - `size()`: Get the current size of the list.
 - `get(int index)`: Get the element at a specific index.
 - `toString()`: Convert the list to a string for easy printing.

-## Contributing

-Feel free to contribute by opening issues or pull requests.
-Any feedback or improvements are welcome.

 ```